sourcegraph/handbook/content/ops/bizops/amplitude.md

 The data is currently backfilled from 2021-03-01.

-It’s sent through a [script](https://github.com/sourcegraph/Amplitude/blob/main/main.py) that runs every hour and pulls from ```sourcegraph_analytics.amplitude_events_prod```, which is loaded by [this scheduled query](https://console.cloud.google.com/bigquery/scheduled-queries/locations/us/configs/609f8a27-0000-287c-9f20-f403043cb328/runs?project=telligentsourcegraph).
+It’s sent through a [script](https://github.com/sourcegraph/Amplitude/blob/main/main.py) that runs every hour and pulls from ```sourcegraph_analytics.amplitude_events_v5```, which is loaded by [this scheduled query](https://console.cloud.google.com/bigquery/scheduled-queries/locations/us/configs/61cbb857-0000-2751-bbf2-94eb2c039f64/runs?project=telligentsourcegraph).

 #### Adding event properties

 Event properties are attributes of a particular event.
-These are added to the ```amplitude_events``` table as individual columns from this scheduled query.
+These are added to the ```amplitude_events_v5``` table as individual columns from this scheduled query.
 For example, here's a snippet that extracts event properties from both the argument field of an event, as well as an event itself.
 If you're adding a new event property, please add it to the [data map](https://docs.google.com/spreadsheets/d/1wz958I67BKWWY0jKY3oXKhlrGZ9ucKmv0CM94K-5NVs/edit#gid=408201559).

 ```
 JSON_EXTRACT(argument,